 My office continues its commitment to the health, safety and welfare of staff and others in the workplace.
-The QUIT smoking program, eye tests, subsidised spectacles, on-site influenza inoculations, on-site health checks, ergonomic assessments and confidential counselling with external professionals all remain available to staff.
-Proactive stress management and psychological well-being programs are also available.
+The QUIT smoking program, eye tests, subsidised spectacles, on-site influenza inoculations, on site health checks, ergonomic assessments and confidential counseling with external professionals all remain available to staff.
+Proactive stress management, psychological and physical well-being programs were also available during the reporting period.

-Ombudsman Victoria's Occupational Health and Safety Committee, established under the provisions of the Occupational Health and Safety Act, makes recommendations to me about all matters to do with health, safety and welfare of employees and other persons at work.
+The Victorian Ombudsman's Occupational Health and Safety Committee, established under the provisions of the Occupational Health and Safety Act 2004, makes recommendations to me about all matters to do with health, safety and welfare of employees and other persons at work.